 The Nature of Maxillofacial Trauma

 There are a number of possible causes of facial trauma.
 Motor vehicle accidents, accidental falls, sports injuries, interpersonal violence and work related injuries account for most traumatic injuries to the face.
 Types of facial injuries can range from injuries of teeth to extremely severe injuries of the skin and bones.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bony injuries (fractures), or injuries to special regions (such as eyes, facial nerves or the salivary glands).

 Soft tissue injuries of the maxillofacial region

 When soft tissue injuries, such as lacerations, occur on the face, they are repaired by “suturing”.
 In addition to the obvious concern of providing a repair which yields the best cosmetic result possible, care is taken to inspect for and treat, injuries to structures such as facial nerves, salivary glands and salivary ducts (or outflow channels).
-Drs.
-Tidwell and Kutcipal are well-trained, board certified oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.
+Dr. Kutcipal is a well-trained, board certified oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.

 Bone injuries of the maxillofacial region

 Fracture of the bones of the face are treated in a manner similar to the fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, and the age and general health of the patient.
 When an arm or leg is fractured, a “cast” is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize fractures.